2005-2009 Ford Mustang Coyote 5.0L Engine Swap

 Coyote Swap Fuel System

 The stock '05-'09 GT returnless fuel system must be converted to a return style system for Coyote engine swaps.
-You could swap in most of the fuel system components from a totaled '11-'14 GT, but there are alternative systems available that can be upgraded if you decide to add forced induction later on.
+This kit makes it very easy.
+You could also swap in most of the fuel system components from a totalled '11-'14 GT, but there are alternative systems available that can be upgraded if you decide to add forced induction later on.

 The PBH Coyote Swap fuel system for the '05-'09 GT comes with a drop-in 255lph fuel pump/gauge sending unit assembly for the '05-'09 tank that is a direct replacement for the OEM pump assembly.
 PBH adds the -6AN return line fitting to complete your return style modification.
 It also includes 35ft of Flex LP fuel line, 8 x straight -6AN fittings, an OEM Coyote fuel rail and adapter fitting, fuel pump feed adapter fitting, fuel pressure regulator, fuel pressure gauge, fuel filter housing, fuel filter, and fuel filter mount.
 All the pieces you need to get the fuel system routed on your Coyote swapped '05-'09 GT in one kit.